-2nd flight 45 s 3rd flight 55 s 4th flight 85 s Total score: 55 s + 85 s = 140 s
+Total score: 55 s + 85 s = 140 s

 5.7.11.3.
-Task C (All up, last down, seconds):
+Task C (All up, last down)

-All competitors of a group must launch their model gliders simultaneously, within 3 seconds of the organiser's acoustic signal.
+All competitors of a group must launch their model gliders simultaneously, within 3 seconds of the acoustic signal.
 The maximum measured flight time is 180 seconds.

-The official timekeeper takes the individual flight time of the competitor according to 5.7.6 and 5.7.7 from the release of the model glider and not from the acoustic signal.
-Launching a model glider more than 3 seconds after the acoustic signal will result in a zero score for the flight.
+The official timekeeper takes the individual flight time of the competitor according to 5.7.6 and 5.7.7 from the release of the model glider and not from the start of the acoustic signal.
+Launching a model glider before or more than 3 seconds after the start of the acoustic signal will result in a zero score for the flight.